zivot/py-mysql2pgsql/README.rst

 ::

-    # if a socket is specified we will use that
+    # a socket connection will be selected if a 'socket' is specified
+    # also 'localhost' is a special 'hostname' for MySQL that overrides the 'port' option
+    # and forces it to use a local socket connection
-    # if tcp is chosen you can use compression
+    # if tcp is chosen, you can use compression

     mysql:
      hostname: localhost
      port: 3306